emarmolsanchez/EISAcompR/README.md

 + Intronic raw counts (genes in rows and samples in columns).
 + Design matrix (1st = sample names; 2nd = group assignment + optionally one additional column with batch effect).
 + Boolean to perform filtering based on expression criteria to remove lowly expressed genes (TRUE/FALSE).
++ Type of test to perform for inferring significance in EISA and DE results.
+Quasi-likelihood F-test ("QLF") or likelihood ratio test ("LRT").
+Default is QLF.
 + Percentage of samples showing minimum expression threshold for filtering (50% by default).
 + counts-per-million (CPM) expression threshold for filtering lowly expressed genes (1 CPM by default).